Skip to Content

 German cockroaches rarely “move in” from the yard.
 Instead, they use us as transportation.
 Common ways they enter include:

-- Cardboard boxes and packaging — Roaches hide in the folds and glue of cardboard.
-Deliveries, warehouse boxes, and even moving boxes can bring them straight into your kitchen or pantry.
+• Cardboard boxes and packaging — Roaches hide in folds, seams, and glued areas of cardboard.
+Deliveries, warehouse boxes, and moving boxes can bring them straight into a kitchen or pantry.

-- Grocery bags and food shipments — Food packaging, bulk goods, and supplies coming from infested locations can carry egg cases (oothecae) or small nymphs.
+• Grocery bags and food shipments — Supplies coming from infested locations can carry egg cases (oothecae) or tiny nymphs.

-- Used appliances and furniture — Stoves, refrigerators, microwaves, dishwashers, and cabinets picked up secondhand are a major source of hidden German cockroach infestations.
+• Used appliances and furniture — Stoves, refrigerators, microwaves, dishwashers, cabinets, and couches picked up secondhand are a major source of hidden infestations.

-- Multi-family housing and shared walls — In apartments, condos, and townhomes, German cockroaches travel through plumbing lines, electrical conduits, wall voids, and under door gaps from neighboring units.
+• Multi-family housing and shared walls — In apartments, condos, and townhomes, roaches can move through plumbing lines, electrical conduits, wall voids, and under-door gaps from neighboring units.

-- Luggage, backpacks, and personal items — Staying in an infested building (hotel, dorm, or another residence) can lead to cockroaches hitching a ride back in personal belongings.
+• Luggage, backpacks, and personal items — Staying in an infested building (another residence, hotel, dorm, etc.) can lead to cockroaches hitching a ride home in belongings.

 Where Do German Cockroaches Live Inside a Home?